robin-rpr/calos/doc/faq.rst

 *Note:* Despite the structured format, the error messages are not guaranteed to be machine-readable.

-:code:`ch-run` fails with “can’t re-mount image read-only”
+:code:`clearly run` fails with “can’t re-mount image read-only”
 ----------------------------------------------------------

-Normally, :code:`ch-run` re-mounts the image directory read-only within the container.
+Normally, :code:`clearly run` re-mounts the image directory read-only within the container.
 This fails if the image resides on certain filesystems, such as NFS (see `issue #9 <https://github.com/hpc/charliecloud/issues/9>`_).
 There are two solutions: